3wayHimself/PersonalVanityPool/README.md

 ## Usage
 Step 1: As the admin/host computer you'll need to make sure the Flask server is running so you're listening for the reports from the clients.
 I had to setup port forwarding on my router, and I use the dynamic dns updating feature to make sure my domain will always reach my server.
 Find Flask tutorials, it's very simple.

 Step 2: Setup your client config, choose your vanity address in the TODO: add dedicated config file.
 Remember addresses must start with 1, and it doesn't make sense to try making a vanity address with too many characters.
-Don't be rude and make a bunch of friends and family search day and night for an addreess that can't be found for hundreds of years, so go figure out vanitygen
+Don't be rude and make a bunch of friends and family search day and night for an address that can't be found for hundreds of years, so go figure out vanitygen
 I use 64bit because it's quite a bit faster.
 Change this according to the rate of your client's CPU.
 TODO: Add a dedicated config file

 Step 3: TODO

+##FAQs
+Why does the .

 </content>
 </snippet>